 How will my son be assessed?

 Your son will be assessed on a number of tasks conducted throughout the year.
-The schedule of assessment, along with his results for each summative assessment, are visible online via “Parent Connect” on the “Parents” page of the Scotch College intranet.
+The schedule of assessment, along with his results and feedback for each summative assessment, are visible online via Seqta Engage.

-Your son’s work is assessed on a level between 0 and 8 according to subject-specific criteria.
+Your son’s work is assessed on a level between 0 and 8 according to subject-specific criteria set by the International Baccalaureate.
 There are four criteria for each subject.
-The descriptors for each level of achievement are available on each subject cover-page on Connect.
 His teacher will select the descriptor that best matches his work.

 In each semester report, your son’s teacher will make a judgement about his current level for each criteria.
 These levels are totalled and he will be awarded an overall subject grade between 1 and 7 according to the grade boundaries established by the International Baccalaureate Organisation.
 Your son’s results are fully explained in the information accompanying the semester reports.